noemata83/zeitlichkeit/Plan.md

 A user can have many workspaces.
 A workspace can have many users. (many-many) A task can have many users; but just one user per task? (one - many to start) A task is usually part of just one project.
 Do we need a database record for projects?
 Or can they simply be tags (like categories) attached to the projects themselves?

+A task may need to be distinguished from a sprint: a sprint represents a discrete contribution to a task.